Hello Machine Bros!

 It is up to her to repeat the layers several times because she is not comfortable with the color obtained until she finally achieves the desired color.

-Surely you will have to do paint several times and with different color mixes so that you can get a great result, but do not be discouraged by this Machine Bros, it is something completely normal and only the experience can make you excel.
+Surely you will have to paint several times and with different color mixes so that you can get a great result, but do not be discouraged by this, it is something completely normal and only the experience can make you excel.

 After you paint the large surfaces of your model, it is time to connect them.